NEWS

 Join us in creating change!
 Be an advocate for your neighbors: call your City Councilor, testify in front of the State Legislature on a bill, attend a rally or march, write an op-ed for a local newspaper, vote in all elections, and lift up the voices of people with lived experience.

-To start, visit our Take Action page and/or sign up for Advocacy alerts to stay connected to Preble Street calls to action.
+To start, visit our Take Action page, sign up for Advocacy alerts to stay connected to Preble Street calls to action.
 Together, we can end homelessness, hunger, poverty, and injustice in Maine.

 Feeding, housing, and sheltering more people than ever before